Merivale River

-The Merivale River, part of the Darling catchment of the Murray-Darling basin, is a river located in South West Queensland, Australia.
+The Merivale River, part of the Darling catchment of the Murray-Darling basin, is a river in South West Queensland, Australia.

 Course and features

 The Merivale River rises on the southern slopes of the Carnarvon Range near Mount Eden, part of the southwestern slopes of the Great Dividing Range.
 The river flows generally in a southerly direction and joins the Maranoa River west of Injune.
 The Sandy, Box and Smith Creeks are the river's main tributaries.
 The river's catchment area is approximately 3460 km2.
 The river descends 277 m over its 205 km course.